barryclark/jekyll-now/about.md

 permalink: /about/
 ---

-Hello!
-Welcome to the blog of Julius Simonelli.
+Hello, welcome to my blog!
 Feel free to reach out to me if you have any comments, questions, suggestions, or for any other reason.
-You can see some of this code in action at [StyleStudio](https://sappho.pythonanywhere.com/)
+You can see some of this code in action at [StyleStudio](https://sappho.pythonanywhere.com/).

 ### Contact me